 The Official Journal of AUGS, Female Pelvic Medicine and Reconstructive Surgery, is pleased to offer a FAST TRACK option for individuals who submit their manuscript as part of the AUGS Conference Proceedings.

-The first issue for 2019 will feature manuscripts from the 2018 AUGS meeting in Chicago.
+The first issue for 2020 will feature manuscripts from the 2019 AUGS meeting in Nashville.
 The manuscript submission deadline for this issue is Friday, September 27, 2019.

 If you wish to have your work considered for the FAST TRACK AUGS Conference Proceedings Issue, please submit here and select “AUGS Special Issue Submission” as the article type and/or email Samantha Martin, the Editorial Coordinator in our editorial office at email@example.com.

 Preparation of Manuscript

 Title page: Include on the title page (a) complete manuscript title; (b) authors' full names, highest academic degrees, and affiliations; (c) name and address for correspondence, including fax number, telephone number, and e-mail address; (d) address for reprints if different from that of corresponding author; and (e) sources of support that require acknowledgment.

 The title page must also include disclosure of funding received for this work from any of the following organizations: National Institutes of Health (NIH); Wellcome Trust; Howard Hughes Medical Institute (HHMI); and other(s).

 Structured Abstract and Key Words: Limit the abstract to 250 words.
 Do not cite references in the abstract.
 Limit the use of abbreviations and acronyms.
 Use the following subheads: Objectives, Methods, Results, and Conclusions.
 List three to five key words.